Landlord Responsibilities After a Commercial Apartment Fire

 A commercial apartment fire in Lafayette, LA, affects both you and your tenants.
 You may be in shock and wondering exactly what to do next.
 You also need to determine the damages for which you are responsible.

-Once you find out about a fire in your commercial property, you need to take immediate actions.
+Once you find out about a fire on your commercial property, you need to take immediate action.
 Your first steps should include:

 - Reporting the fire to your insurance provider